Zeioth/fzf-kill/README.md

 ```
 HELP:
+ fzf-kill allow you to kill your programs in a quick and intuitive way
+ without the cluttered user experience,
+ or the uncomfortable keybindings of other task killers.

  # BASIC COMMANDS
  * --parents           Show only parent processes. (default)
  * --all               Show both parent and children processes.